The 20 Best Places to Live in the Mountains in the U.S.

 7. Gatlinburg, Tennessee

-One of the most appealing features of Gatlinburg is that it has three entrances to the Great Smoky Mountains National Park.
+One of Gatlinburg’s most appealing features is its three entrances to the Great Smoky Mountains National Park.
 It is also home to Tennessee’s only ski resort, Ober Gatlinburg, says Cheat Sheet.

 Therefore, residents can enjoy hiking, skiing, horseback riding, fishing, whitewater rafting, and many more activities.
 However, there are plenty of indoor activities and attractions for Gatlinburg residents to enjoy, including wineries and breweries.